Custom Search

 Sardinian Malloreddus pasta

-Why am I going to start with Sardinia of all Italian places?
-Well, it’s because in Sardinia they cherish something called malloreddus.
+In Sardinia, as well as pabassinas with sa sapa they cherish something called malloreddus.
 Nope, I did not know what this was, well not until I investigated that is.
 Malloreddus is a type of pasta sometimes known as gnocchetti sardi.
 You can see from the picture what they look like, although many recipes on the Italian web mention making them yourself, and it does not sound that difficult to do.

 This pasta is often served with a tomato sauce, sometimes with added pieces of sausage, and Sardinian flavour is given to the dish through the addition of genuine Sardinian percorino cheese.